-- responsible for underground personnel accountability and for reporting accountability to the - 2 RCRA Emergency Coordinator. - 3 Upon reaching the surface, personnel will report to their on-site surface assembly or off-site - 4 staging area, as directed, to receive further instructions. - 5 Members of the WIPP Fire Department and the MRT who may be underground, will assist in the - evacuation of the underground when an underground evacuation is called for.
-A reentry by the - 7 MRT will be performed according to 30 CFR Part 49 and MSHA regulations for reentry into a - 8 mine.
+- over Figure D-4, Underground Escape/Evacuation Routes, should an underground mine related - event occur necessitating a change to the evacuation routes.
+The Underground Controller is - 3 responsible for underground personnel accountability and for reporting accountability to the - 4 RCRA Emergency Coordinator. - 5 Upon reaching the surface, personnel will report to their on-site surface assembly or off-site - 6 staging area, as directed, to receive further instructions. - 7 Members of the WIPP Fire Department and the MRT who may be underground, will assist in the - 8 evacuation of the underground when an underground evacuation is called for.
+A reentry by the - 9 MRT will be performed according to 30 CFR Part 49 and MSHA regulations for reentry into a - mine.
 The two MRTs are trained in compliance with 30 CFR Part 49 in mine mapping, mine - gases, ventilation, exploration, mine fires, rescue, and recovery.

-10 D-8e Further Site Evacuation
+12 D-8e Further Site Evacuation

 - In the event of an evacuation involving the need to transport employees, the following - transportation will be available: - Buses/vans-WIPP facility buses/vans will be available for evacuation of personnel.
 The buses/vans are stationed in the employee parking lot. - Privately Owned Vehicles-Because many employees drive to work in their own vehicles, these vehicles may be used in an emergency.
-Personnel will be provided routes to be taken when leaving the facility. - These vehicles may be used to transport personnel who have been released from the site by the RCRA Emergency Coordinator. - 20 The primary evacuation routes for the WIPP facility are the main DOE north/south access road, - which connects to U.S. Highways 62/180 (north) and State Highway 128 (south).
-Alternate - evacuation routes from the facility are provided at the south side and the east side of the facility - 23 (Figure D-8).
+Personnel will be provided routes to be taken when leaving the facility. - These vehicles may be used to transport personnel who have been released from the site by the RCRA Emergency Coordinator. - The primary evacuation routes for the WIPP facility are the main DOE north/south access road, - which connects to U.S. Highways 62/180 (north) and State Highway 128 (south).
+Alternate - evacuation routes from the facility are provided at the south side and the east side of the facility - 25 (Figure D-8).

-D-9 Location of the RCRA Contingency Plan and Plan Revision
+26 D-9 Location of the RCRA Contingency Plan and Plan Revision

-- In accordance with 20.4.1.500 NMAC (incorporating 40 CFR §264.53(a)), the owner/operator of

-- the WIPP facility will ensure that copies of this RCRA Contingency Plan are maintained at the

-- 27 WIPP facility and are available to the emergency personnel and organizations described in

-- Section D-2.
-When the RCRA Contingency Plan is revised, updated copies are distributed

-- 29 (electronically or via site mail) or hand delivered to applicable WIPP facility emergency

-- 30 personnel and Emergency Operations Centers.
-In addition, the Permittees will make copies

-- available to the following State and local agencies, as required by 20.4.1.500 NMAC

-- 32 (incorporating 40 CFR §264.53(b)):

-- Intrepid Potash New Mexico LLC

-- Mosaic Potash Carlsbad Inc.

-- City of Carlsbad

-- Carlsbad Medical Center, Carlsbad

-- Lea Regional Medical Center, Hobbs
+- In accordance with 20.4.1.500 NMAC (incorporating 40 CFR §264.53(a)), the owner/operator of - the WIPP facility will ensure that copies of this RCRA Contingency Plan are maintained at the - 29 WIPP facility and are available to the emergency personnel and organizations described in - 30 Section D-2.
+When the RCRA Contingency Plan is revised, updated copies are distributed - (electronically or via site mail) or hand delivered to applicable WIPP facility emergency - personnel and Emergency Operations Centers.
+In addition, the Permittees will make copies - available to the following State and local agencies, as required by 20.4.1.500 NMAC - 34 (incorporating 40 CFR §264.53(b)): - Intrepid Potash New Mexico LLC - Mosaic Potash Carlsbad Inc. - City of Carlsbad - Carlsbad Medical Center, Carlsbad - Lea Regional Medical Center, Hobbs

-- City of Hobbs

-- BLM, Carlsbad

-- New Mexico State Police

-- New Mexico Department of Homeland Security and Emergency Management

-- Eddy County Commission

-- Sheriff of Eddy County

-- Sheriff of Lea County - In accordance with 20.4.1.500 NMAC (incorporating 40 CFR §264.54), the Permittees will ensure that this plan is reviewed and amended whenever: - The Permit for the WIPP facility is revised in any way that would affect the RCRA Contingency Plan; - This plan fails in an emergency; - The WIPP facility design, construction, operation, maintenance, or other circumstances change in a way that materially increases the potential for fires, explosions, or releases of hazardous waste or hazardous constituents or change the response necessary in an emergency; - The list of RCRA Emergency Coordinators change; or - The list of WIPP facility emergency equipment changes.
+- City of Hobbs - BLM, Carlsbad - New Mexico State Police - New Mexico Department of Homeland Security and Emergency Management - Eddy County Commission - Sheriff of Eddy County - Sheriff of Lea County - 8 In accordance with 20.4.1.500 NMAC (incorporating 40 CFR §264.54), the Permittees will - 9 ensure that this plan is reviewed and amended whenever: - The Permit for the WIPP facility is revised in any way that would affect the RCRA Contingency Plan; - This plan fails in an emergency; - The WIPP facility design, construction, operation, maintenance, or other circumstances change in a way that materially increases the potential for fires, explosions, or releases of hazardous waste or hazardous constituents or change the response necessary in an emergency; - The list of RCRA Emergency Coordinators change; or - The list of WIPP facility emergency equipment changes.